Our Next 'Happy MBA' Starts in September

 The great thing about this is that, by the structure of the programme, you get to put the ideas into practice.
 If you learn how to coach, for instance, you have to put that coaching into practice and then, for your e-portfolio, report back on how it went.

-The next Level 7 Senior Leadership Programme starts on Friday 16th September.
+The next Level 7 Senior Leadership Programme starts in September.
 Are you ready to transform the culture of your organisation?

 • You need to be at a senior level